Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Hypergraph Cheeger Inequality and Optimality of HyperClus-G

 \subsection{Approximate Linear Optimality of HyperClus-G}

-From Theorem \ref{thm: ncut and laplacian}, and the relaxation of the restriction, the second smallest eigenvector $\lambda$ of the normalized hypergraph Laplacian $L_{sym}$ is an approximation of both optimal NCut and the NCut of the returned cluster.
+\textbf{Optimality in terms of NCut.} From Theorem \ref{thm: ncut and laplacian}, and the relaxation of the restriction, the second smallest eigenvector $\lambda$ of the normalized hypergraph Laplacian $L_{sym}$ is an approximation of both optimal NCut and the NCut of the returned cluster.
 Therefore, the returned cluster is approximately linearly optimal in terms of NCut.
-We then prove that it is also approximately linearly optimal in terms of conductance.